 First and foremost, take in the breathtaking and majestic views of Snowdonia National Park.
 Climb up the summit of Wales’ highest mountain, Mount Snowdon, and gaze across the sea to Ireland (you don’t have to walk but can catch a ride with Snowdon Mountain Railway).
 You can also try the fastest zip line in the world, bounce on underground nets in a Welsh slate mine and go on an unforgettable steam train ride with The Ffestiniog & Welsh Highland Railways.
 Another thing you can’t miss is visiting one of my favorite medieval castles, Caernarfon Castle.

-Oh, and you can also check off number 4 on this list.
+Oh, and you can also check off number five on this list.
 Portmeirion Village is also located in Snowdonia.

 Read more: Discover 9 Legendary Places in Wales